sagemathinc/cocalc/notes/final_push.md

        \{ foo \}
     \]
 - [ ] (0:30?)
 BUG: terminal path is not set correctly based on file path

+- [ ] (0:30?) make it so settings autosave; get rid of confusing "save"/cancel buttons, since they only do certain things...

+- [ ] (1:00?) deploy:
+       - update bup install with speed fix (did it manually)
+       - do "npm install -u coffee-script"
+       - make sure to pip install that package harald suggested

+- [ ] (1:00?) snap: optimization idea -- can index projects in parallel

+- [ ] (1:00?) ui: if ping time hasn't been updated in a certain amount of time, replace by "..." (?)

+- [ ] (1:00?)
+UI: renaming a long filename doesn't work.

+- [ ] (1:30?) share: enable a simple minimal version of project sharing for now -- a box in project settings where email address of other user can be entered.

+- [ ] (1:00?) interact bug -- this doesn't output matrix first time:
+    @interact
+    def f(a = input_grid(2,2,[[1,2],[3,4]])):
+        print a

+- [ ] (1:00?) weird bug: "%time plot(sin)" doesn't print out timing ... (?); this is the sys.stdout.flush() issue!?

+- [ ] (1:00?) snap: when a compute server fails to work for n seconds, re-deploy project elsewhere, automatically: see the comment/code in hub that says  "Copy project's files from the most recent snapshot" in hub, which is relevant.

+- [ ] (1:00?) snap: ability to download files directly from snapshots

+- [ ] (1:00?) snap: preview file when clicked on

+- [ ] (2:00?) snap: UI for seeing nearest snapshot to a chat

+- [ ] (2:00?) snap: UI for previewing a file, including the history of change times for that file

+- [ ] (2:00?) implement caching of files attached to worksheets longterm

+- [ ] (0:30?)
+UI/client: refuse to open huge files... (recommend vim/emacs... or implement something that streams?)

+- [ ] (1:30?) share: address the major issue I found in class where other people get access to `local_hub`!?

 - [ ] (0:45?)
 BUG: clearing the "recent files" list makes it so none of the open file tabs at the top of the screen work anymore.
 - [ ] (0:30?) `graphics_array(...).show()` doesn't work: https://mail.google.com/mail/u/0/?shva=1#inbox/13e6a16d768d26a3
 - [ ] (1:00?) make it possible to enable VIM keybindings in codemirror editor.